web-advisor/JavaScriptBasics/README.md

-# What is this Repost ?
+# What is this Repo ?
     This Repo consists of various algorithms Solved in javaScript in the latest ES6+ syntax .
 # About the Author :
 * Hi , my name is **Amar Sinha**.